 Time to post your OSHA 300A summary

-Our brief on-demand course covers the basics of OSHA reporting, including what injuries to record and which forms to use.
+Our brief on-demand course and a webinar cover the basics of OSHA reporting, including what injuries to record and which forms to use.

 And in many cases, it's the law.